dcomtois/summarytools/README.md

 The package was developed with the following objectives in mind:

--   Provide a coherent set of easy to use descriptive functions that are akin to those included in commercial statistical packages such as SAS, SPSS, and Stata
+-   Provide a coherent set of easy-to-use descriptive functions that are akin to those included in commercial statistical software suites such as SAS, SPSS, and Stata
--   Offer flexibility in terms of output formats & contents
+-   Offer flexibility in terms of output format & content
--   Integrate well with commonly used software & tools for reporting ([the RStudio IDE](https://rstudio.com/products/rstudio/), [Rmarkdown](https://rmarkdown.rstudio.com/), and [knitr](https://yihui.org/knitr/)) while also allowing for stand-alone, simple report generation
+-   Integrate well with commonly used software & tools for reporting ([the RStudio IDE](https://rstudio.com/products/rstudio/), [Rmarkdown](https://rmarkdown.rstudio.com/), and [knitr](https://yihui.org/knitr/)) while also allowing for standalone, simple report generation from any R interface

 On a more personal level, I simply wish to share with the R community and the scientific community at large the functions I first developed